 NEWS

-Isaac Kiesse Thelin visits Harayama Elementary School
+Isaac Kiese Thelin visits Harayama Elementary School

-Based on Urawa Reds philosophy of "contributing to the healthy development of young people as members of society," the "Reds Sensei" program aims to help children in the Reds' hometown feel closer to the club and its players, as well as to instill dreams, hope, and courage in them through interactions with the children.
+"Reds Sensei" is an initiative undertaken under Urawa Reds philosophy of "contributing to the healthy development of young people as members of society," aiming to help children in the hometown feel closer to the club and players through interaction, while also delivering dreams, hope, and courage.

 This time, Isaac spoke to the children while looking back on his life, talking about the thoughts and efforts he had before realizing his childhood dream of becoming a professional soccer player.